Dennis Manteit: Club

+Representative

 Dennis Manteit also played representative football for Queensland team on fifteen occasions between 1964-1969 and for the Australian national side on five occasions between 1967 and 1968.
 He is listed on the Australian Players Register as Kangaroo No. 414.
 He played 4 tests on the 1967-68 Kangaroo Tour and one world cup match in 1968.
 He also toured with the Kangaroos on the New Zealand tour in 1969.